krobison10/FLHuskies_PTTF/README.md

 ## CSV Files

 All raw .csv files in the entire project are excluded by .gitignore, except for compressed (.csv.bz2) files.

+# Solution - Pushback to the Future
+## Setup

+1. This solution with the following steps is guaranteed to run on x64 Ubuntu Server 20.04.
+Although it is very likely to run on other operating systems as well.
+2. Install Python 3.10.9
+3. Install the following packages manually with pip:

+   - `pandas==1.5.3`
+   - `lightgbm==3.3.5`
+   - `numpy==1.24.2`
+   - `pandarallel==1.6.4`
+   - `tqdm==4.65.0`
+   - `scikit-learn==1.2.2`
+   - `pydantic==1.10.11`
+   - `flwr==1.4.0`
+   - `matplotlib==3.7.1`
+   - `torch==2.0.0`
+   - `seaborn==0.12.2`
+   - `tensorflow==2.12.0`

+   or use `pip install -r requirements.txt`

+4. Ensure that the "data" directory is located and formatted as specified in data/README.md

+## Download Pretrained Models
+The pretrained models and encoders can be downloaded [here](https://www.dropbox.com/scl/fo/6nparyuy3vo10j6cpho8e/h?dl=0&rlkey=eo93lv5m16q5vyyve2pqjyukk) and should be placed in the assets folder.
+The default implementatoin with PyTorch model is provided in the assets, however can be substituted for an alternative TensorFlow model.

+## Run Training
+Run the script `inference/main.py`, it will likely take many hours to complete, but will execute the entire pipeline, from raw data to the models.

+It will output multiple files, `model_{n}.pt` and `encoder.pickle`.
+These will take about 500mb of storage.
+In the process, the train tables will also be generated and saved, these will take about 25 gb of storage.
+The guiding assumption with the models_n is that the best model would be chosen to continue inference, based on the values outputted by the server.

+## Run Inference
+1. Obtain a variable that contains the result of the `load_model()` function in `main.py`, by default this function is assumed to be the assets folder.
+2. The function to make a prediction is `main()` in `inference/main.py`.
+It makes predictions for any number of flights, but for only one timestamp and airport at a time.
+3. `main()` requires, among other things:
+   - `models`: the tuple of models and encoders obtained in step 1
+   - the raw data tables filtered by timestamp between the prediction time and 30 hours prior
+   - `submission_format`: a dataframe of the flights and timestamps to make predictions for
+4. Call the function with the required inputs and what will be returned is the `submission.csv` csv file with the predictions in the `minutes_until_pushback` column.